Belovedest Act-orsby scribblingsea | created - 09 Sep 2011 | updated - 20 Feb 2013 | Public

 50. Ian Holm

-Sir Ian Holm is an Academy Award-nominated British film and stage actor who was a star of the Royal Shakespeare Company, and played more than 100 roles in films and on television.
+Sir Ian Holm is one of the world's greatest actors, a Laurence Olivier Award-winning, Tony Award-winning, BAFTA-winning and Academy Award-nominated British star of films and the stage.
+He was a member of the prestigious Royal Shakespeare Company and has played more than 100 roles in films and on ...

 53. Joss Ackland

 Joss Ackland, the distinguished English actor who has appeared in over 100 movies, scores of plays and a plethora of television programs in his six-decade career, was born Sidney Edmond Jocelyn Ackland on February 29, 1928, in North Kensington, London.
 After attending London's Central School of ...